heybereket/lunar-theme/README.md

 # about

-Astro Theme is a minimalistic, customisable, theme available currently on <a href="https://marketplace.visualstudio.com/items?itemName=Astro.Astro">Visual Studio Code Marketplace</a>.
-Its colour scheme consists of sigma green, cyan, and purple theme.
+**Astro Theme** is a minimalistic and customisable theme currently available on the <a href="https://marketplace.visualstudio.com/items?itemName=Astro.Astro"><b>Visual Studio Code Marketplace</b></a>.
+It's colour scheme consists of the colours sigma green, cyan, and purple.
 Astro Theme was created for users who love dark or light space themes.
 It has accumulated over 400 installs within 2 months.
 Crafted purely w/ JavaScript.

 # features